Table of Contents - click here

 Causes and Risk Factors

-The exact cause of lipomas isn’t known.
-Your genes likely play a role.
-If your parents or siblings have lipomas, you’re more likely to get them too.
+The exact cause of lipomas isn’t fully understood.
+Your genes likely play a role — if your parents or siblings have lipomas, you’re more likely to develop them too.

-- Age is a factor.
-You’re most likely to develop lipomas between ages 40 and 60.
+- Age: Lipomas most commonly develop between ages 40 and 60

-- Being overweight might increase your chances of getting lipomas.
-But thin people can get them too.
+- Weight: Being overweight may increase your chances, though thin people get them too

 Identifying Other Fatty Lumps

 Not all lumps under the skin are harmless lipomas.
 Some can be more serious.
-It’s important to know what signs may point to other types of growths.
+Knowing the distinguishing features can help you decide how urgently to seek medical attention.

 Characteristics of Cancerous Lumps